angelayusonlee/starter-hugo-academic/content/authors/admin/_index.md

 To do so, I employ a variety of methods including qualitative interviews, survey research, lab and field experiments, and computational analysis of smartphone log data.
 Most importantly, I collaborate with community partners to develop interventions to real-world problems that threaten our personal and collective well-being.

+My research is supported by the Stanford Interdisciplinary Graduate Fellowship, the Haas Graduate Public Service Fellowship, and the Stanford Impact Labs Collaborative Research Fellowship.

-I'm always more than happy to talk more about research.
+I'm always more than happy to talk more about research and life.
 Feel free to reach me at angela8@stanford.edu or @angelaylee374 on Twitter.